African e-commerce startup Jumia files for IPO on NYSE

 There have been numerous press reports on an anticipated Jumia IPO, but none of them confirmed by Jumia execs or an actual SEC, S-1 filing until today.

-Jumia’s move to go public comes as several notable consumer digital sales startups have faltered in Nigeria — Africa’s most populous nation, largest economy, and unofficial bellwether for e-commerce startup development on the continent.
+Jumia’s move to go public comes as several notable consumer digital sales startups have faltered in Nigeria — Africa’s most populous nation, largest economy and unofficial bellwether for e-commerce startup development on the continent.
 Konga.com, an early Jumia competitor in the race to wire African online retail, was sold in a distressed acquisition in 2018.

 With the imminent IPO capital, Jumia will double down on its current strategy and regional focus.

 “You’ll see in the prospectus that last year Jumia had 4 million consumers in countries that cover the vast majority of Africa.
-We’re really focused on growing our existing business, leadership position, number of sellers, and consumer adoption in those markets,” Poignonnec said.
+We’re really focused on growing our existing business, leadership position, number of sellers and consumer adoption in those markets,” Poignonnec said.

 The pending IPO creates another milestone for Jumia.
-The venture became the first African startup unicorn in 2016, achieving a $1 billion valuation after a $326 funding round that included Goldman Sachs, AXA, and MTN.
+The venture became the first African startup unicorn in 2016, achieving a $1 billion valuation after a $326 funding round that included Goldman Sachs, AXA and MTN.

-Founded in Lagos in 2012 with Rocket Internet backing, Jumia now operates multiple online verticals in 14 African countries spanning Ghana, Kenya, Ivory Coast, Morocco, and Egypt.
-Goods and services lines include Jumia Food (an online takeout service), Jumia Flights (for travel bookings), and Jumia Deals (for classifieds).
+Founded in Lagos in 2012 with Rocket Internet backing, Jumia now operates multiple online verticals in 14 African countries, spanning Ghana, Kenya, Ivory Coast, Morocco and Egypt.
+Goods and services lines include Jumia Food (an online takeout service), Jumia Flights (for travel bookings) and Jumia Deals (for classifieds).
 Jumia processed more than 13 million packages in 2018, according to company data.

 Starting in Nigeria, the company created many of the components for its digital sales operations.
 This includes its JumiaPay payment platform and a delivery service of trucks and motorbikes that have become ubiquitous with the Lagos landscape.